biocorecrg/ExOrthist/README.md

 ExOrthist also allows the addition of _bona fide_ homology pairs, which will be directly integrated in the exon orthogroups inference.
 Such exons can be specified with the **--bonafide_pairs** flag [[see Inputs](#inputs)].

-To help generating a list with high confidence relationships across short evolutionary distances, ExOrthist includes a `get_liftovers.pl` script that extracts exon matches in a target species using the liftOver tool.
+To help generate a list with high-confidence relationships across short evolutionary distances, ExOrthist includes a `get_liftovers.pl` script that extracts exon matches in a target species using the liftOver tool.
 This scripts needs annotation files (GTF) of the two considered species, the gene orthogroups file, and a [UCSC over.chain file](http://hgdownload.soe.ucsc.edu/downloads.html#liftover) to derive genome-wide exon pairs; alternatively, a list of exons from the query species can be provided.

 `get_liftovers.pl` parses exons at the CDS level by default (as ExOrthist), but it can work with mRNA exons if the option **--type exon** is specified.
 Furthermore, the script can require matches to have at least one cannonical dinucleotide using the **--canonical_ss** flag.
 Additional information is provided in the help message of `get_liftovers.pl`.